-- 1. General.
-Any procurement not exceeding \$1250,000 may be conducted in accordance with the small purchase procedures authorized in this section.
-Contract requirements shall not be artificially divided so as to constitute a small purchase under this Section (except as may be reasonably necessary to comply with Section V of this policy). - 2.
+- General.
+Any procurement not exceeding \$250,000 may be conducted in accordance with the small purchase Small Purchase procedures authorized in this section.
+Contract requirements shall not be artificially divided so as to constitute a small purchase Small Purchase under this Section (except as may be reasonably necessary to comply with Section V of this policyPolicy). - 2.
 Tribal and Indian Preference.
-CIHA shall, to the greatest extent feasible, provide preference first to Tribal member-owned economic enterprises and organizations, and then to Indian-owned economic enterprises and Indian organizations in the procurement of small purchases. - 3.
-Petty Cash Purchases of \$100 or Less.
-Small purchases under \$100 which can be satisfied by local sources may be processed through the use of a petty cash account.
+CIHA shall, to the greatest extent feasible, provide preference first to Tribal member-owned economic enterprises and organizations, and then to Indian-owned economic enterprises and Indian organizations in the procurement of small purchasesSmall Purchases.